 Eights get angry when others have been unjustly treated, or when people won’t comply with their directions (what it looks like; they confront the situation and express their anger openly)

-Nines hate not feeling valued, being told what to do, or feeling nagged (what it looks like; they generally bottle up anger, can be passive aggressive, express quiet resentment, or get foggy and confused).
+Nines hate not feeling valued, being told what to do (being controlled), or feeling nagged (what it looks like; they generally bottle up anger, can be passive aggressive, express quiet resentment, or get foggy and confused).

 In this week’s video I invited you to simply recognise what resonates for you and recognise where it shows up in the body.
 We’ll work with that next week.